SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 1. Click *Create*.

-1. Add a visible parameter.
+1. In the *protocol.xml* file, go to the `<Params>` section, and add a visible parameter.

    1. Type *<param* and press Tab twice.

       This will add a new default visible parameter.

-   1. Complete the snippet, filling in the name, description, etc.
+   1. Complete the snippet, filling in the ID, the name, the description, etc.

+   1. At the top of the *protocol.xml* file, click the *Validate* button.
+You may need to click *Sign in* before the protocol.xml file is validated.

-   1. Open the Display Editor using the button at the top of the file.
+   1. Open the Display Editor by clicking the *Display Editor* button at the top of the *protocol.xml* file.

-      1. Drag the new parameter to the *General* page.
+      1. Drag the new parameter from the *Parameters* pane on the right onto the *General* page in the Pages pane on the left.

-      1. Click *Apply Changes* in the top-right corner.
+      1. In the top-right corner of the Display Editor, click *Apply Changes*.

 ## Step 2: Create a GitHub repository

 1. In the menu bar of Visual Studio, select *GIT > Create GIT Repository...*.

-1. Create a new GitHub repository, choosing a name, your account, and yourself as the owner.
+1. Create a new GitHub repository.

+   Choose a name, specify your GitHub account, and mark yourself as the owner.
+When you have finished entering all information, click *Create and Push*.

-1. Go to the newly created GitHub repository on <www.github.com>.
+1. Go to the newly created GitHub repository on <https://github.com/>.

    > [!TIP]
-   > A trick in Visual Studio 2022 is to use the GIT menu and select GitHub/View Pull Requests.
-This opens the right repository.
+   > A trick in Visual Studio 2022 is to open the *GIT* menu and select *GitHub/View Pull Requests*.
+This will open the correct repository.

 ## Step 3: Create a standard .NET GitHub Action

-1. On your GitHub page, navigate to the *Actions* tab and select the *Continuous integration/.NET starter workflow*.
+1. On your GitHub page, go to the *Actions* tab, and select the *Continuous integration/.NET starter* workflow.

 1. Add the ability to trigger the workflow manually by adding *workflow_dispatch:* to the *on:* keyword in yml: